classilla/overbitenx/README.md

 4. Type or navigate to any URL starting with `gopher://`.
 Firefox will ask if you want to use OverbiteNX; you do (check the box if you want to remember that choice, which is strongly advised or you will see that requester box a lot).
 Assuming everything is correctly installed, the browser will download and display the requested resource.

+If you notice any untoward behaviour, the current alpha test generates copious debugging output to the Browser Console.
+Please include a transcript of this output in any issue you file.

 ## How to build from source

 1. Onyx is written in portable C that should compile on nearly any POSIX-compliant system.
 There are some Win32-specific sections due to irregularities with Winsock. `gcc` and `clang` are both supported compilers.